DianaBeki/Blog-app/README.md

 <!-- FUTURE FEATURES -->

 ## 🔭 Future Features <a name="future-features"></a>
- - Validations and Model specs.
- - Processing data in models.
- - Controllers.
- - Controllers specs.
- - Views.
- - Forms.
- - Integration specs for Views and fixing n+1 problems.
- - Add authorization rules.
- - Add API endpoints.
+ - Authorization.
- - API documentation.
+ - API Endpoints.
- - Add Devise.
+ - User Management System.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>